New York, Susquehanna and Western Railway: Irving Maidman ownership

-In October 1962, the NYS&W railroad was purchased by a New York real-estate developer and millionaire, Irving Maidman.
-Maidman previously acquired the former Ford Edgewater plant for use as a rental warehouse, and since the NYS&W happened to have served the building, Maidman opted to purchase the majority of the railroad's shares to ensure their freight services in Edgewater remained active.
+In October 1962, the NYS&W was purchased by New York real estate developer and millionaire Irving Maidman.
+Maidman previously acquired the former Ford Edgewater plant for use as a rental warehouse, and since the NYS&W served the building, Maidman opted to purchase the majority of the railroad's shares to ensure their freight services in Edgewater remained active.

 The first task Maidman did for the NYS&W was to obtain a $550,000 federal loan for the purchase of three EMD GP18 road switchers to assist the NYS&W's failing ALCO locomotives.
 In 1963, Maidman became the NYS&W's newest board chairman and chief executive officer (CEO), and he began to install new executives for the railroad, including his wife Edith Shivitz and his son and attorney Robert Maidman.
 The management changes also involved Ralph Sease resigning from his president position and being replaced by John P. Clark.

 ALCO RS-1 No. 236 leading a suburban commuter train at Hackensack, New Jersey, September 1965; the following year, on June 30, 1966, the NYS&W terminated all passenger operations.

 That same year, Maidman began to have the NYS&W prioritize on serving his warehouse business, but the railroad consequently began to neglect their other stockholders and the rest of their remaining freight customers.
-Maintenance on the NYS&W's trackage also became deffered, and in ensuing years, it resulted in derailments and slower deliveries, which in turn resulted in additional customers abandoning the railroad.
+Maintenance on the NYS&W's infrastructure also became deferred, and in ensuing years it resulted in derailments and slower deliveries.
+This in turn resulted in additional customers abandoning the railroad.

 Maidman also arranged for the NYS&W to sell some of their land properties to other businesses Maidman owned, and they began to lease some new land property in Edgewater for use as backup storage.
 He also discontinued all of the NYS&W's bus services, and he filed a petition to the state of New Jersey to terminate all of the railroad's commuter services.
 As a desperate attempt to eliminate all ridership, Maidman personally offered to pay the NYS&W's 200 remaining commuters $1,000 each to stop using their trains, but only five of them accepted.